vshete/react-expense-categorization/README.md

-This is a react application that categorises the expenses and presents them in a graphical from using re-charts
+This is a react - redux application that categorises the expenses and presents them in a graphical from using re-charts

 To set up the application first clone the repository and then